-- If set to ignored, MIDI continue messages are ignored.
-If set to Continue=start, MIDI continue messages are treated as if they were MIDI start messages.
+- If set to 'ignored', MIDI continue messages are ignored unless immediately preceded by a 'song position pointer' zero message - in which case they are automatically treated as a 'start'.
+If set to Continue=start, MIDI continue messages are always treated as if they were MIDI 'start' messages.